The Practical Guide to Moving from On-Prem Dynamics to Dynamics 365 Online

 But I know what you're asking: "What is the actual cost of upgrading Dynamics CRM on-premise to online?"

 Yes, the monthly subscription cost of Online looks higher on paper than your existing license maintenance.
-But once you factor in the hardware refresh you’re avoiding, the expensive Tier 2 support, the security patching labor, and the downtime you currently suffer, the "Total Cost of Ownership" usually flips in favor of the cloud within 18 months.
+But once you factor in the hardware refresh you're avoiding, the expensive Tier 2 support, the security patching labor, and the downtime you currently suffer, the "Total Cost of Ownership" usually flips in favor of the cloud.
+The timeline varies significantly based on your existing infrastructure, data volume, and customization depth.

 Here is a hidden cost secret: On-prem storage is cheap.
 Cloud storage is premium.
 If you migrate 500GB of "junk" data, your monthly bill will explode.
 The secret to ROI is cleaning before you move.